HayatiMar/flu_vaccine/README.md

 # 2016-2020

-These folders contain all the influenza trees and other data for the years 2016 t0 2020 respectively.
+These folders contain all the influenza trees and other data for the years 2016 to 2020 respectively.

 # General_data